 - 7. Complete hydrologic, hydraulic, and structural computations for all stormwater management facilities. - 8.
 A geologic assessment of the effects of runoff on sinkholes/karst features as specified in this Ordinance. - 9.
 The effect of the project (in terms of runoff volumes and peak flows) on adjacent properties and on any existing municipal stormwater collection system that may receive runoff from the project site. - 10.
-Pre- and Post-Development drainage area maps, which shall include the paths of all calculated times of concentration.

-B. Post Construction Stormwater Management (PCSM) Plan
+Pre- and Post-Development drainage area maps, which shall include the paths of all calculated times of concentration. - 11.
+A justification must be included in the SWM Site Plan if BMPs other than green infrastructure methods and LID practices are proposed to achieve the volume, rate and water quality controls under this Ordinance. - B. Post Construction Stormwater Management (PCSM) Plan